 If your healthcare provider tells you that you can take TRIZIVIR again, start taking it when you are around medical help or people who can call a healthcare provider if you need one.

-2. Blood problems.
-RETROVIR®, one of the medicines in TRIZIVIR, can cause serious blood cell problems.
+- Blood problems.
+Zidovudine (RETROVIR®), one of the medicines in TRIZIVIR, can cause serious blood cell problems.
 These include reduced numbers of white blood cells (neutropenia) and extremely reduced numbers of red blood cells (anemia).
-These blood cell problems are especially likely to happen in patients with advanced human immunodeficiency virus (HIV) disease or AIDS.
-Your doctor should be checking your blood cell counts regularly while you are taking TRIZIVIR.
-This is especially important if you have advanced HIV or AIDS.
-This is to make sure that any blood cell problems are found quickly.
+These blood cell problems are especially likely to happen in people with advanced human immunodeficiency virus type 1 (HIV-1) disease or AIDS.
+Your healthcare provider should check your blood cell counts regularly during treatment with TRIZIVIR.

 - your skin or the white part of your eyes turns yellow (jaundice)

-5. Use with interferon and ribavirin-based regimens.
-Worsening of liver disease (sometimes resulting in death) has occurred in patients infected with both HIV and hepatitis C virus who are taking anti-HIV medicines and are also being treated for hepatitis C with interferon with or without ribavirin.
-If you are taking TRIZIVIR as well as interferon with or without ribavirin and you experience side effects, be sure to tell your healthcare provider if you have any new symptoms.
+- Use with interferon and ribavirin-based regimens.
+Worsening of liver disease that has caused death has happened in people infected with both HIV-1 and hepatitis C virus who are taking antiretroviral medicines, and are also being treated for hepatitis C with interferon with or without ribavirin.
+If you are taking TRIZIVIR and interferon with or without ribavirin, tell your healthcare provider if you have any new symptoms.